b-xie/AMMF/README.md

 ## Getting Started
-Implemented and tested on Ubuntu 16.04 with Python 3.5 and Tensorflow 1.3.0.
+Implemented and tested on Ubuntu 20.04 with Python 3.6 and Tensorflow-gpu 1.15.0 with CUDA 10.1, pytorch 1.7.1.

 1. Clone this repo
 ```bash